yurytsoy/hmeg/README.md

 # Grammar topics

-Each grammar topic is defined by a json-like structure, that includes sections:
+Each grammar topic is defined by a structure, that includes sections:
 * `name` -- topic name
 * `levels` -- list of study level for different resources and textbooks.
 Can be helpful to understand the complexity and for reference.
 * `links` -- links to the resources with explanation
-* `grammars` -- list of NLTK-compatible grammars that describe structure of generated sentences
+* `exercises` -- list of NLTK-compatible grammars that describe structure of generated exercises.
+Can include several different structures.

 ```python
 description = {